paavoto7/gameplete/README.md

 it precisely was.

 #### Miscellaneous details
-Due to the migration mentioned above, the components directory is a bit of a mess.
-It is better organised in the original frontend repository.
-Another thing this migration to Hono and Cloudflare caused is that the backend tests don't work anymore.
+Migration to Hono and Cloudflare caused the backend tests to stop working.
+Adding testing to both the front- and backend is something that should be done in the future.
+My commenting philosophy in this project was to make components and functions as readable as possible on their own.
+I added comments when they were strictly necessary.